 Don’t worry if you’re not Hemingway.
 Effective cover letters require clarity, not creativity.
 They’re not a test of your narrative skills; you can even use bullet points to get your points across, according to Lawson.
 If you show that you’ve done your homework, understand the job, and have the particular skills to fit the employer’s particular needs, you’ve written a good letter.
 Having a voice and showing some personality is fine, as long as it doesn’t obscure what you’re really trying to communicate: How you can help the company.

 Know the nuts and bolts.
 Cover letters have become less formal and more personal, perhaps because they’re delivered through email or online.
-Here’s what to say, and how to say it:
+Here’s what to say in a cover letter, and how to say it:

 - Subject field: the job title.